 Databricks as a target

-Databricks is a cloud-native SQL analytics engine that provides high-performance, scalable analytics for data lakes, data warehouses, and other big data use cases.
-In this document, we will discuss how to use Databricks SQL as a target in Data Integration.
+Databricks serves as a cloud-native SQL analytics engine that provides high-performance, scalable analytics for data lakes, data warehouses, and other significant data use cases.

 Prerequisites